radicleart/stxeco-vote/VOTING.md

 We need to address this in future votes e.g. by improving messaging and additional UI/UX checks.

-Finally, large stake holders wish to preserve their privacy and ask for some voting information to be obfuscated.
+Finally, large stake holders who wish to preserve their privacy ask for some voting information to be obfuscated.
 This runs contrary to the stx.eco principle of maximising openness and transparency.
 This is an area for further investigation where technologies like zero knowledge may be of service.

-## Pool Stacker Voting
+## Pool stacker voting

+Votes were counted as the average of the pool stackers stacked STX over cycle 78 and 79 as per the SIP.

 Pool stacker votes were counted by indexing the pox-3 pox tables and event streams, matching stacking events against vote transactions.
 The results were sampled and double checked against Ortega datasets.

+## Solo stacker voting

-Votes were counted as the average of the pool stackers stacked STX over cycle 78 and 79 as per the SIP.
+Votes were counted as the average of the solo stackers stacked STX over cycle 78 and 79 as per the SIP.

-## Solo Stacker Voting

 Some votes were not backed by PoX data and so did not contribute to the results.
-Most of these look like to have been transactions sent in error possibly out of enthusiasm some were not included for reason below.
+Most of these look like to have been transactions sent in error possibly out of enthusiasm some were not included for reasons discussed below.

-Votes were counted as the average of the solo stackers stacked STX over cycle 78 and 79 as per the SIP.

 ### Pool operator votes